Be a Chaco Canyon Expert!

-All 14 major Chacoan buildings have been faithfully re-constructed.
+All 14 major Chaco buildings have been faithfully re-constructed.
 Excavate the ruins, find priceless artifacts, and the secrets of each Great House are revealed to you.
-Scrape your trowel, and you'll never know what you'll find in the ancient soil....
+Here we see the famous Pueblo Bonito, in its ruined state within the game......

-The Sun Dagger is a remarkable celestial calendar of the Anasazi, aka "Ancestral Pueblo Indians".
-Research by the Solstice Project has shown that the Chaco culture's ceremonial architecture was built to align with the cycles of the sun and moon.
+Soaring 135 meters into the desert sky, Fajada Butte is home to the Sun Dagger, three sandstone slabs arranged to create specific light and shadows on a petroglyph behind them.
+The Sun Dagger is a remarkable celestial calendar of the Anasazi, aka "Ancestral Pueblo Indians" Research by the Solstice Project has shown that the Chaco culture's ceremonial architecture was built to align with the cycles of the sun and moon.
 The Sun Dagger is a remarkably accurate pre-historic calendar that tracks solstices, the equinox, and a subtle 18.6 year cycle of the moon.
 This would have been extremely important for agriculture (planting, harvesting) and ceremonial events.
 This program has a working 3D model of the Sun Dagger.
 Simply put in any date and time, and see how the play of light and shadows appeared!
-This program provides the user with a deep understanding of the Chaco Phenomenon.
-A fun, educational experience for anyone interested in Chaco Canyon, Anasazi, Native American or US History.

 More than 40 artifacts have been reconstructed in 3D for you to excavate.
 Includes replicas of many important items uncovered during the early days of Chaco archaeology.